EndPointCorp/end-point-blog/2021/04/15/automating-windows-service-installation.html.md

 ![Application Folder Properties](/2021/04/15/automating-windows-service-installation/application-folder-properties-window.jpg)

-In the above example, we can see that the **Application Folder** is being output to a folder inside Program Files.
+In the above example, we can see that the **Application Folder** is being output to a folder inside `C:\Program Files (x86)`.
 You can add any folders you want to the file system by right-clicking on the file system to open the Special Folders context menu:

 ![Special Folder Context Menu](/2021/04/15/automating-windows-service-installation/special-folder-context-menu.jpg)

 Some default folders are shown here for convenience.
-But let’s say we wanted to make some files get added to the C:\ProgramData folder.
+But let’s say we wanted to make some files get added to the `C:\ProgramData` folder.
 To do this, select "Custom Folder", and give it a name.
 Then in the **Properties Window**, set the value of `DefaultLocation` to the correct path:

 ![ProgramData Properties](/2021/04/15/automating-windows-service-installation/program-data-properties-window.jpg)

-From here, you can use the right half of the view to add additional folders within C:\ProgramData\DotNetDemoService based on your needs.
+From here, you can use the right half of the view to add additional folders within `C:\ProgramData\DotNetDemoService` based on your needs.

-Another thing you’ll likely want to do is put the dlls from your application into a folder within C:\Program Files (x86)\.
+Another thing you’ll likely want to do is put the dlls from your application into a folder within `C:\Program Files (x86)`.
 You can easily do this by mapping the primary build output of your project to the Application Folder in the installer’s file system.
 To do this, right-click on the **Application Folder**, and add project output:

 ![Adding Project Output](/2021/04/15/automating-windows-service-installation/add-project-output.jpg)